Techtonica/curriculum/meta/volunteer-reviewers.md

 # Volunteer Assignment Reviewers Guide

 Hello and thank you for volunteering your time to help review assignments.
-This is a huge help to the program because it frees up the onsite Apprentice Manager's time to pair and work with the apprentices directly.
+This is a huge help to the program because it frees up the on-site Apprentice Manager's time to pair and work with the apprentices directly.

-# TL;DR
+# TL;DR on the Process

 - Be on the lookout for Trello notification emails
 - Review promptly or inform SEAM you can't
-- Be respectful; encourage learning (this isn't production code you'll be paged for)
+- Be respectful; encourage learning (remember this isn't production code you'll be paged for)
 - Thanks!

 Questions about this doc or process, please reach out to the current [Apprentice Manager (SEAM)](https://techtonica.org/team/) in Slack.